 Top 10 Country Songs of Faith

-"As they nail me to this tree / Just know my Father waits for me / God, how can this be your will / To have your son and my son killed?”
+Faith-Filled Lyric: “As they nail me to this tree / Just know my Father waits for me / God, how can this be your will / To have your son and my son killed?”

-Sara Evans and Brad Paisley sang this for the movie soundtrack, 'The Passion of the Christ: Original Songs Inspired by the Film.'
-Portraying the roles of Mary and Jesus, the pair’s flawless harmonies and emotionally charged delivery make this a seasonal favorite.
+Evans and Paisley sang this song for the soundtrack to the film The Passion of the Christ.
+They take on the roles of Mary and Jesus through the lyrics, and the pair’s flawless harmonies and emotionally charged delivery make this a favorite, particularly around Easter.

-"I believe there are angels among us / Sent down to us from somewhere up above / They come to you and me in our darkest hours / To show us how to live, to teach us how to give / To guide us with the light of love.”
+Faith-Filled Lyric: “I believe there are angels among us / Sent down to us from somewhere up above / They come to you and me in our darkest hours / To show us how to live, to teach us how to give / To guide us with the light of love.”

-Alabama released this song as a Christmas single almost 20 years ago, from their album, 'Cheap Seats.'
+Alabama released this song as a Christmas single over 20 years ago, from their album Cheap Seats.
 But while they intended for the tune to be a holiday hit, we think the lyrics are thought-provoking 365 days of the year.

-"So I’ll cherish the old rugged cross / ‘Til my trophies at last I’ll lay down / I will cling to the old rugged cross / And exchange it someday for a crown.”
+Faith-Filled Lyric: “So I’ll cherish the old rugged cross / ‘Til my trophies at last I’ll lay down / I will cling to the old rugged cross / And exchange it someday for a crown.”

-The Man in Black was such a fan of this traditional hymn, he included it on three albums: 'Sings Precious Memories,' 'Sings With the Goodpasture BC School' and 'Believe in Him' (on which he recorded the tune as a duet with Jessi Colter).
+The Man in Black was such a fan of this traditional hymn that he included it on three albums: Sings Precious Memories, Sings With the Goodpasture BC School and Believe in Him (on which he recorded the tune as a duet with Jessi Colter).

-"His fingerprints are everywhere / I just slowed down to stop and stare / Opened my eyes and man, I swear / I saw God today.”
+Faith-Filled Lyric: “His fingerprints are everywhere / I just slowed down to stop and stare / Opened my eyes and man, I swear / I saw God today.”

-"Go rest high on that mountain / Son, your work on earth is done / Go to Heaven a-shoutin’ / Love for the Father and the Son”
+Faith-Filled Lyric: “Go rest high on that mountain / Son, your work on earth is done / Go to Heaven a-shoutin’ / Love for the Father and the Son”

-"I’m finding more and more truth / In the words written in red / They tell me that there’s more to life / Than just what I can see / Oh, I believe.”
+Faith-Filled Lyric: “I’m finding more and more truth / In the words written in red / They tell me that there’s more to life / Than just what I can see / Oh, I believe.”

-"Jesus, take the wheel / Take it from my hands / ‘Cause I can’t do this on my own / I’m letting go / So give me one more chance / To save me from this road I’m on / Jesus, take the wheel.”
+Faith-Filled Lyric: “Jesus, take the wheel / Take it from my hands / ‘Cause I can’t do this on my own / I’m letting go / So give me one more chance / To save me from this road I’m on / Jesus, take the wheel.”

-"This old world of ours is full of troubles / But this world would, oh, so better be / If we’d find more Bibles on the table / And mothers singing ‘Rock of ages, cleft for me'”
+Faith-Filled Lyric: “This old world of ours is full of troubles / But this world would, oh, so better be / If we’d find more Bibles on the table / And mothers singing ‘Rock of ages, cleft for me'”

-From the country legend’s 1960 album, 'Cup of Loneliness,' this classic song gives us a brief glimpse into a time when the end of the day meant "Dad would read to us from the family Bible / And we’d count our many blessings one by one.”
+From the country legend’s 1960 album Cup of Loneliness, this classic song gives us a brief glimpse into a time when the end of the day meant that “Dad would read to us from the family Bible / And we’d count our many blessings one by one.”

 This country classic tells the emotional tale of the redemption of a prostitute, who is the sole survivor in a tragic accident that claims the lives of a farmer, a teacher and a preacher.
 She uses the preacher’s “blood-stained Bible” to turn her life around.

-"But when I get where I’m going / And I see my Maker’s face / I’ll stand forever in the light / of His amazing grace.”
+Faith-Filled Lyric: “But when I get where I’m going / And I see my Maker’s face / I’ll stand forever in the light / of His amazing grace.”